 Florence Emily Parsons, 3, born Ipswich.

 John was 20 years old and Unemployed.
 He was living with his parents & siblings.

 Sidney James parsons, 11, born Ipswich.

 Stanley Parsons, 5, born Ipswich.

-John is also remembered on Holy Trinity church Memorial.
+John is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 The Suffolk Regiment diary noted:

 “A terrific explosion occurred.
 The ground shook violently and an immense column of earth shot up in front of the Bluff carrying away the south-eastern face of it.
 The explosion was not followed by any bombardment or attack and for the moment no one realised what happened.
 Men in the trenches next to the canal were buried several feet deep; ammunition boxes were hurled hundreds of yards; and all the surrounding trenches upon which the Battalion had spent so much labour, as well as the systems of tunnels within the Bluff, collapsed completely.”